Yauhennia/CheckGenerator/README.md

 "new" - to create new receipt;
 "exit" - to exit from program;

-after starting of new check creation, you'll be asked to choose the way of data input, just type:
+After starting of a new check creation, you'll be asked to choose the way of data input, just type:
 "auto" - and information for check creation will be